It’s hard to believe that July 2025 marks the 23-year anniversary of the Sarbanes-Oxley Act (SOX).

 SOX Milestones

-Below is a timeline of some of the biggest milestones related to the evolution of SOX these past 20 years:
+Below is a timeline of some of the biggest milestones related to the evolution of SOX over the past 23 years:

 While many organizations and their auditors have grown accustomed to annual compliance requirements, they must still remain vigilant toward further rule changes and emerging trends.
 SOX programs must adequately provide insight to stakeholders and regulators as the market and regulatory landscape continue to evolve.